BlockSigner/wowpng/README.md

 A simple webservice to convert PDFs into high-quality PNGs.

+> This is an experiment and not production ready.
+Use it as inspiration and for learning.

 The API is simple, use your favourite tool to interact with it.
 Here we demonstrate it with `curl`.